-Harvard Coaching Conference in Leadership and Healthcare 2015
+Coaching in Leadership and Healthcare 2015

-It was an energizing and groundbreaking event featuring keynotes by world-renowned coaching leaders.
+The Harvard Coaching Conference was an energizing and groundbreaking event featuring keynotes by world-renowned coaching leaders.
 Tracks in Leadership, Health, and Well-Being, Coaching, Positive Psychology, Behavioral Psychology, Neuroscience, Advanced Practice, Learning, Inspiration, and Networking gave me a new perspective.
 Especially on how to apply and practice advanced coaching skills in leadership to enhance outcomes.

 “In organizational leadership, executive coaches play a critical role in developing high-performing leaders who lead in a VUCA world (volatile, uncertain, complex, ambiguous).
 In the healthcare industry, the treatment of lifestyle-related chronic diseases consumes 70% of healthcare costs.
 A growing human and economic crisis.
 Motivating and coaching patients to develop and sustain health-giving behaviors is a pressing application of science-based coaching competencies.
 Coaches serve well over a $2.0 billion dollar market annually.
 The keynotes and breakouts speak to recent developments in leadership coaching as well as the emerging coaching opportunities that can address the healthcare crisis of lifestyle-related chronic diseases”.

 “How our own body language affects how we feel about ourselves and behave towards others.
-Her research focuses on how adopting powerful postures (imagine Wonder Woman).
+Her research focuses on adopting powerful postures (imagine Wonder Woman).
 This changes people’s feelings, behaviors, and hormone levels.
 Even impacting how well – or poorly – people perform in stressful situations like job interviews.
-Her TED Talk on this topic is the second-most viewed of all time, at over 24 million views”.
+Her TED Talk on this topic is the second-most viewed of all time, at over 24 million views.”

 Dr. Rudolph E. Tanzi, Ph.D.

 @gretchenrubin.
 Author of several books, including the blockbuster New York Times bestsellers, The Happiness Project and Happier at Home, and her forthcoming Better Than Before.
 Her lecture, Some Surprising Truths about Habits, focused on understanding ourselves and how we need the habits that will help us succeed.

 MD, FACS.
 Directs the UCLA Endocrine Surgical Unit.
 After pursuing his studies at Stanford University and Harvard Medical School, he trained in general surgery at UC San Francisco.
 His presentation, Surgical Leadership Beyond the Operating Room, centered in merging action and awareness while achieving flow collectively as key to both successful and unsuccessful applications of a surgical leadership model within the larger context of healthcare organizations.

 Ph.D., Director of Executive Coaching and Leadership at Google.
 His session, Coaching Leaders in Turbulent Times: Dealing with Complexity, Chaos, and Constant Change, explored “new research, theory and innovative ways that coaches can be more effective in helping leaders who are facing complex, unpredictable, and ever-changing business environments”.
-Tweeted 1) Do something that you have never done before 2) the best investment is building the capability within your #organization.
+Tweeted 1) Do something that you have never done before 2) the best investment is building the capability within your organization.

 Life at the Frontier: Leadership through Courageous Conversation, was a “compelling blend of poetry, humor, and insight, exploring the concept of conversational leadership and the courageous conversations necessary to create a more imaginative sense of what it means to occupy a leadership role…”

 MD, Ph.D., is Professor of Neurology and an Associate Dean for Clinical and Translational Research at Harvard Medical School.
 His track: Promoting Brain Health: Characterizing and Guiding the Changing Brain Across the Lifespan, showed how new insights and developments in neuroscience suggests interventions to maintain cognitive function across the lifespan minimizing the risk of neurodegenerative disorders and dementia.